Ruthild Hahne: Sculptor

 After the long-running saga of the Thälmann Square memorial, Hahne's public profile was somewhat diminished.
 She nevertheless continued to produce portrait busts, notably of the writers Bruno Apitz (1966) and Kurt Stern (1968).
 In 1971, which coincidentally or not was the year in which Walter Ulbricht lost power, Ruthild Hahne was awarded the Patriotic Order of Merit in silver.
 It was only in 1985 that she was able to hold her first personal exhibition.

 Legacy

 Ruthild Hahne's legacy has been nurtured by her adopted son, Dr. Stefan Hahne.
 Between 09.00 and 15.00 he works as an Egyptologist, studying hieroglyphs.
 The second part of the afternoon he devotes to his mother's former studio, where he still lives and curates what has become a private museum where in 2008 it was reported that visitors could sometimes take the opportunity study Ruthild Hahne's work.

 Parts of the Thälmann memorial to which she devoted so many years were destroyed after 1965.
 Others, including notably a half sized image of Thälmann and a group of "workers and peasants" positioned behind him, can still be seen at the studio-museum curated by her son at house number 201/1 in Berlin-Niederschönhausen.
-The Berlin Märkische Museum also houses two quarter-sized sections of Huhne's frieze design for the memorial.
+The Berlin Märkische Museum also houses two quarter-sized sections of Hahne's frieze design for the memorial.